chainstack/docs/docs/operations/polygon/tools.md

     where

-    * USERNAME — your Binance Smart Chain node access username.
+    * USERNAME — your Polygon PoS node access username.
-    * PASSWORD — your Binance Smart Chain node access password.
+    * PASSWORD — your Polygon PoS node access password.
-    * RPC_ENDPOINT — your Binance Smart Chain node RPC endpoint.
+    * RPC_ENDPOINT — your Polygon PoS node RPC endpoint.

 1. In the **Chain ID** field, enter the ID of the network:

-    * Mainnet: `56`
+    * Mainnet: `137`
-    * Testnet: `97`
+    * Mumbai testnet: `80001`

 1. Click **Save**.